parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 **Softer 440 Hz Sine Wave** <audio controls><source src="/sine-02.mp3"/></audio>

-The third track is a 880 Hz sine wave, at the same aplitude as the first.
+The third track is a 880 Hz sine wave, at the same amplitude as the first.
 The result is a tone that is the same volume as the first one, but an octave higher in pitch: